cloudmesh-community/fa19-516-158/project/report.md

 1) Buring the raspian image on the SD card

-2) Setting Static IP address on the SD card
+2) Setting Static IP address on th SD card

 3) Setting HostNames on the SD card